sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### 1. Random German Traffic Signs from the internet

-Here are five German traffic signs that I found on the web:
+I decided to test my model on 20 German traffic signs that i found on the internet using google images to be precise.
+For most of my projects i test on more datathan the prerequisite number of tests required in the project.
+In this case, i thought "five" was a low number and decided to test on 20 different images.

 ![alt text][image1]